Royland97/Marco.NET6.0Identity/README.md

 # Marco.NET6.0
-Marco utilizando .NET6.0, Identity y Arquitectura Limpia
+Work environment using .NET6.0, Identity and Clean Architecture